VMjack64/SOC-Homelab/PART12.md

 My original idea here was to have the rule monitor the Sysmon events for any event with EventID=11.
 However, when taking a look at the events with this ID in Splunk, I found out that they don’t contain the `OriginalFileName` field, which complicated matters.
 For the sake of simplicity, I ended up utilizing the base rule above, despite the goals I've outlined in this section.
 Additionally, I originally wanted both the **Apollo C2 Malware Executed** and **Suspicious Binaries and Scripts in Public Folder** rules utilizing the same response.
 However, since both don't share a `Image` or `TargetFileName` field containing the executable's absolute path, I wasn't able to implement this, so I gave each rule their own responses as shown above.

-Despite going against my goals regarding the downloaded Apollo binaries rule, it ultimately didn’t matter, because when I added my custom rules & responses to the `custom-signatures/sigma-rules` directory and tested them out, I didn't get the results I was expecting.
-When reading through the feature list available in Aurora Lite, I realized I misinterpreted the clause about custom responses; I can't use them, and am limited to predefined responses.
+Despite going against my goals regarding the downloaded Apollo binaries rule, it ultimately didn’t matter, because shortly after constructing my rules and responses, I read through the feature list available in Aurora Lite, and realized that I misinterpreted the clause about custom responses; I can't use them, and am limited to predefined responses.
 The full list of predefined responses are as follows:
 ![](/screenshots/303.png)

 Due to this restriction, I was forced to remove all custom response actions from my rules.
 This left my downloaded Apollo binaries rule unused as a result, leaving only my **Apollo C2 Malware Executed** rule, which now looks like this: